computational-neuroimaging-lab/Clark2015_AWS/poster/README.md

-RSW2014_poster
+AWS_OHBM2015_poster
 ==============

-RTDMN poster for 2014 Resting State Conference
+NDAR/AWS poster for the 2015 OHBM conference